uber/RIBs/android/libraries/rib-coroutines/README.md

 ```

 Lifecycle based components such as Interactors and Workers receive a dedicated coroutineScope for usage.
+The coroutine is cancelled when the ScopeProvider completes.

 ```kotlin
 MyInteractor: Interactor {